-This Ragu alla Bolognese recipe is based on the traditional recipe for this classic meat sauce from Bologna, Italy, used for both pasta and lasagne.
-Follow my exacting ingredient list and cooking directions and the result will be a perfect ragù alla Bolognese.
+This ragu alla Bolognese recipe is based on the traditional recipe for the classic meat sauce from Bologna in Emilia Romagna, Northern Italy, which is used for both pasta and lasagne.
+Follow my exacting ingredient list and cooking directions and the result will be a perfect ragù alla Bolognese every time.

-This Ragu alla Bolognese recipe – or more correctly ragù alla Bolognese – makes the rich and very moreish pasta sauce from the city of Bologna in Northern Italy that is known all over the world.
+One of our best pasta recipes, our ragu alla Bolognese recipe makes the rich and very moreish pasta sauce from the city of Bologna in the region of Emilia Romagna in Northern Italy that is known all over the world as the hearty, meaty sauce on ‘spaghetti bolognese’.
+Although in Bologna they actually use tagliatelle not spaghetti.

 Ragu alla Bolognese is one of the most misinterpreted dishes dishes in the world.
 While a carbonara sauce recipe is often abused with the introduction of cream, ragu alla Bolognese has all sorts of crimes committed against this staple of the Italian cuisine cannon.